 We will have panels discussing asylum law, federal asylum litigation, successes and trends in the Charlotte Immigration Court, community activism and much more.

-Sponsored by: The UNC Law School and the Institute for the Study of the Americas, and AILA Carolinas (American Immigration Lawyers Association)
+Sponsored by: The UNC School of Law, the UNC Institute for the Study of the Americas, and AILA Carolinas (American Immigration Lawyers Association)

 For inquiries, please contact: Program Director, Professor Deborah Weissman